jakewilliami/lolfs/README.md

 ## 🤝 Contributing
 Contributions should be made by adding or editing entries in the `json` folder, following the current format.
 Please ensure that new entries maintain consistency with the existing structure.
 Submit a pull request with your changes.

+## 🙌 Shoutouts
+- Thanks to the team at [Living Off The Land RMM](https://github.com/LOLRMM) for the main inspiration
+- Thanks to [Meredith Lees](https://github.com/Mere-Frances) for a big contribution to the front end

 ## 📄 License
 This project is licensed under the [MIT License](LICENSE).